In This Article Expand or collapse the "in this article" section Behavioral Genetics

 • Segal, Nancy L. 2005.
 Indivisible by two: Lives of extraordinary twins.
 Cambridge, MA: Harvard Univ.
 Press.

-Another arresting book by Nancy Segal, this time using several sets of twins, triplets, and quadruplets to demonstrate how both genes and environment play critical roles in behavioral development.
+An arresting book by Nancy Segal.
+She describes several sets of twins, triplets, and quadruplets to demonstrate how both genes and environment play critical roles in behavioral development.

 back to top